-Digital disruptions are more difficult to adapt to than earlier technology-triggered shifts due to their virtual nature.
-Past disruptions were generally triggered by physical technologies such as PCs or ATMs.
+Most digital disruptions are more difficult to adapt to than earlier technology-triggered shifts due to their virtual nature.
+Past disruptions were generally triggered by physical technologies, such as PCs or ATMs.
 Digital disruptions mostly exist in the virtual world, which makes them difficult to recognize until after the impact is felt.
-Additionally, virtual technologies are easily changed and easily scaled.
+And, virtual technologies are easily changed and easily scaled.
 This means that they can suddenly appear at full force, seemingly out of nowhere; their incubation period is often invisible.

-CIOs can lead the organization to overcome the challenges of digital disruption if they are equipped with appropriate tools and techniques to recognize, assess and deal with digital disruption.
+Business leaders at TSPs can overcome the challenges of digital disruption if they are equipped with appropriate tools and techniques to recognize, assess and deal with a potential digital disruption.

 Recognize digital disruption